rigdev/docs/docs/examples/oauth.md

 Now that we have a capsule we can set environment variables for it in the Rig dashboard accessible on `localhost:4747`.
 Navigate to the `Settings` tab the `oauth-demo` capsule and set environment variables like this
 ![image](https://i.imgur.com/Uf6f2bV.png)
-After these changed are saved we'll make a Docker image with our application and deploy it to the capsule
+After these changes are saved we'll make a Docker image with our application and deploy it to the capsule

 ```bash
 docker build -t oauth-demo .
 rig capsule create-build oauth-demo --image oauth-demo --deploy
 ```

-If all this worked, the capsule should print out the API credentials.
+If all this works, the capsule should print out the API credentials.
 Inspect the logs with

 ```
 rig capsule logs oauth-demo